-Year group meetings are held at the beginning of the school year, and as necessary, later on.
-Year Coordinators send newsletters as needed, and more general information is communicated through the weekly School Newsletter and Skoolbag app.
+Year group meetings are held at the beginning of the school year, and as necessary, throughout the year.
+Teachers and the primary coordinator communicate updates through the online Sentral Parent Portal, weekly school newsletter and Sentral app.

-A formal report on students’ progress is mailed home twice each year at the end of each semester.
-This is followed up by parent-teacher interviews.
+Mid-year student-parent-teacher interviews aim to give parents a comprehensive insight into how their child is progressing along with a report at the end of the year.
 Should any issues arise at other times, teachers will contact parents/carers, and parents/carers are invited to contact the school if there are matters of concern.